core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 DNS Push requires additional overhead, which conflicts with constrained resources.
 This is the reason why it is RECOMMENDED to use CoAP Observe {{-coap-observe}} instead of DNS Push in the DoC domain.
+The DoC server SHOULD provide Observe capabilities on its DoC resource and do as follows.

 If the CoAP request indicates that the DoC client wants to observe a resource record, a DoC server MAY use a DNS Subscribe message {{-dns-push}} instead of a classic DNS query to fetch the